 - Panoramic views of Manaslu, Himalchuli, and surrounding peaks

-- Remote villages like Samagaon and Samdo
+- Remote villages like Samagaun and Samdo

 - Tibetan culture, monasteries, and prayer flags